saadzafar0/NeuraChat/backend/README.md

 - `SUPABASE_URL` and `SUPABASE_ANON_KEY`: Get these from your Supabase project settings
 - `NODE_ENV`: Set to `production` in production environments

+**Supabase Storage Setup (Required for File Sharing):**

+1. Go to your Supabase project dashboard
+2. Navigate to **Storage** section
+3. Create a new bucket named `chat-media`
+4. Set bucket to **Public** (Settings → Make bucket public)
+5. This allows file uploads and downloads to work properly
-4. Run the development server:
+6. Run the development server:

 ```bash
 npm run dev